Quark–gluon plasma: Occurrence

-Relation to normal plasma
+Relation to electromagnetic plasma

 A plasma is matter in which charges are screened due to the presence of other mobile charges.
 For example: Coulomb's law is suppressed by the screening to yield a distance-dependent charge, $Q \rightarrow Q e^{-r/\alpha}$, i.e., the charge Q is reduced exponentially with the distance divided by a screening length α.
 In a QGP, the color charge of the quarks and gluons is screened.
 The QGP has other analogies with a normal plasma.
 There are also dissimilarities because the color charge is non-abelian, whereas the electric charge is abelian.
 Outside a finite volume of QGP the color-electric field is not screened, so that a volume of QGP must still be color-neutral.
 It will therefore, like a nucleus, have integer electric charge.

 Because of the extremely high energies involved, quark-antiquark pairs are produced by pair production and thus QGP is a roughly equal mixture of quarks and antiquarks of various flavors, with only a slight excess of quarks.
 This property is not a general feature of conventional plasmas, which may be too cool for pair production (see however pair instability supernova).